Getting the most out of stamp duty exemptions in your state

 First home buyers

-Unfortunately, the first home owner discount, recently stopped running in the NT; however, if you purchased an established home with a dutiable value of up to $650,000 on or before 6 May 2019, you can apply for up to $23,928.60 off your stamp duty.
+Unfortunately, the first home owner discount, is no longer available in the NT; however, if you purchased an established home with a dutiable value of up to $650,000 on or before 30 June 2021, you can apply for up to $18,601 off your stamp duty under the Territory Home Owner Discount (see above).

 For more information about stamp duty in the Northern Territory, please visit the NT Gov website.

-The home concession can save those acquiring a home after their first home up to $7,175.
-This concession applies to the first $350,000 of the value, and the general transfer rate applies thereafter.
+The home concession can save anyone purchasing a home (not just first home buyers) up to $7,175 off the transfer duty payable.
+This concession applies to the first $350,000 of the value, and the general transfer duty rates apply thereafter.

-To be eligible, buyers must move into the home and live there on a daily basis within one year of settlement, do not dispose of the property (in whole or party) before moving in, or within one year of moving in.
+To be eligible, buyers must move into the home and live there on a daily basis within one year of settlement, and not dispose of the property (in whole or part) before moving in, or within one year of moving in.

 First home buyers

-Similarly, when acquiring vacant land for the purpose of building a first home, buyers could be eligible for a rebate that may result in paying no duty under the first home vacant land concession.
-The concession can save buyers up to $7,175 for purchases up to $399,999.
+Similarly, when acquiring vacant land for the purpose of building a first home, buyers could be eligible for a transfer duty rebate under the first home vacant land concession.
+The concession can save buyers up to $7,175 for purchases under $400,000.
+For vacant land under $250,000, no transfer duty is payable.

 For more information about stamp duty concessions, please see the Queensland Government website.